johnalison/WorkingPhilosophy/BookNotes/Viral.md

   Diseases that spread by sex will become good at hiding in the body.
   Attendant-bore illness --  which are spread by care givers -- will become highly virulent.
 (The sicker the patient the more visits from the nurse)

-- On Jan 3 China ordered all labs to destroy all Covid-19 samples or transfer them to designated institutions.
+- On Jan 3, China ordered all labs to destroy all Covid-19 samples or transfer them to designated institutions.

-- In 2003, the WHO was severely critical of the CHinese government for its lack of openness.
+- In 2003, the WHO was severely critical of the Chinese government for its lack of openness.

 - The summary of the Hunnan market is that all the evidence is consistent with a sick person bringing COVID to the market where it became amplified in a crowded space.
    No pangolins or bats had been found to be traded in the markets between May 2017 and November 2019